“I’m going to leave a legacy” – we speak to Ana Sanz in our series on local bands at Festival Estéreo Picnic 2023

-Her music reflects and channels the energy we all have as we make up for the lost time in 2020-21, relentlessly happy and upbeat futurepop madness that speaks perfectly to 2023.
 “I love mixing all the genres”, she tells us.
 She describes her music as “a fusion between rock, pop, funk, electronic” but we’d say there are some hints of shoegaze and dream-pop thrown in for good measure.

 It’s a bizarre career path – starting in the pandemic meant that Ana had two years between starting out and playing her first live gigs.
 “My first concert was a mess” Ana laughs, but assures us things will be different at Festival Estéreo Picnic: “It’s going to be an amazing mess.”